hannnid/MGFusion-DTI/README.md

 	Mol2Vec is customised version of Mol2Vec(https://github.com/samoturk/mol2vec).
 We recode the mol2vec/feature.py to generate feature matrices of compounds.

-	You will obtain the feature vectors and matrices of the compounds by following command. **dataname** should be BindingDB_AIBind, BioSNAP, or BindingDB.
+	You will obtain the feature vectors and matrices of the compounds by following command. **dataname** should be BioSNAP, DrugBank or Human.

 		python Mol2Vec.py --dataset dataname

+  	+ ProPocket

+	Obtain the residue indices of the binding pocket of the target protein from the 3D structure.

+		python generate_proteinPocket.py --dataset dataname

+	+ Saprot

+	1.Obtain the structure-aware sequence of protein.

   	+ Saport

-	You will obtain the feature vectors and matrices of the proteins by following command. **dataname** should be BindingDB_AIBind, BioSNAP, or BindingDB.
+	You will obtain the feature vectors and matrices of the proteins by following command. **dataname** should be BioSNAP, DrugBank or Human.

 		python generator.py --dataset dataname